A good billing manager can make the difference between maintaining a healthy cash flow and chasing down client payments for weeks or even months.

 This is someone who supervises your billing department, ensures accurate invoicing, reconciles accounts with the general ledger, and oversees other functions essential to most firms.
 That’s not a position you want to leave unstaffed, especially in this challenging economy.

 To help expedite the recruiting process and increase your chances of finding a professional who will be a strong match for both the billing manager job and your organization, you need a thoughtful hiring strategy — one that reflects today’s hiring environment.
 Following are four tips for success.

-Craft a hard-to-ignore billing manager job description
+1. Craft a solid billing manager job description

 Spell out the essentials that an applicant needs for the position.
-At a minimum, your billing manager should have five years of billing experience, a college degree in business or a related field, and rock-solid proficiency in Microsoft Excel.
+At a minimum, a billing manager should have five years of billing experience, a college degree in business or a related field, and rock-solid proficiency in Microsoft Excel.
 Managerial experience is usually important, though how much of that you require depends on the size of your billing team.

-Beyond these standard details, your job description should outline the position’s responsibilities and required skills.
+Beyond these standard details, your job description should outline the position’s responsibilities and required hard and soft skills.
 Are you seeking a candidate with experience reconciling billing accounts, hiring and training staff, and liaising with the accounts receivable and collections departments?
-Make sure candidates know what will be expected of them.
+What about leadership and interpersonal skills?

-Make the job interview count
+2. Make the job interview count

 - What do you consider the top three skills of a great billing manager?